 WHERE TO STAY IN NUSA DUA

-Best for a sophisticated stay: Sofitel Bali Nusa Dua Beach Resort
+1. Sofitel Bali Nusa Dua Beach Resort

 A spectacular mix of French elegance and unique Balinese culture, the très chic and ever-magnifique Sofitel Bali Nusa Dua Beach Resort is a sophisticated Nusa Dua stay – home to private plunge-pool luxury suites, panoramic ocean views, Presidential Villas and endless, haute couture cuisine.
 Relax in the gorgeous landscaped pools, take a leisurely walk along the leafy pathways, or unwind with soothing treatments at So SPA.
 Foodies, you’ll want to stay here for one of the most impressive resort breakfasts we’ve ever tried, and you’ll certainly want to come back for one of Bali’s all-time fave Sunday brunches.

-Softitel Bali Nusa Dua Beach Resort, Kawasan Pariwisata BTDC, Lot N5, Nusa Dua, p. +62 361 8492888.
+Softitel Bali Nusa Dua Beach Resort, Kawasan Pariwisata BTDC Lot N5, Nusa Dua, p. +62 361 849 2888, e. [email protected]

-Best for Indonesian elegance: The Apurva Kempinski Bali
+2. The Apurva Kempinski Bali

 A luxury resort that capture the essence, art and identity of Indonesia, The Apurva Kempinski Bali is a six-star ode to its homeland.
 The breathtaking interiors have been crafted by local artisans, the impressive architecture resembles a majestic open-air Indonesian theatre, award-winning restaurants use the flavours of the archipelago, and the striking designer suites are peppered with indigenous artefacts, rich exotic woods, local fabrics and iconic Indonesian motifs.
 Even the luxe treatments at the ocean-facing spa are inspired by traditional Balinese healing.
 It’s the perfect balance of time-honoured tradition and twenty-first century indulgences, beautifully finished with those all-important ocean views and lush tropical landscapes that Nusa Dua is so famous for.